Readless

 Raindrop.io is the most popular free Pocket replacement in 2026, offering unlimited bookmarks, nested collections, and cross-platform sync at zero cost.
 With a built-in reader mode that mirrors Pocket's clean reading experience and browser extensions for Chrome, Firefox, Safari, and Edge, Raindrop.io provides the smoothest migration path for former Pocket users.

-The Pro plan ($3.54/month billed annually) adds full-text search across your entire library, permanent article backups, and nested tags.
-For most Pocket refugees, the free plan is more than enough.
+The Pro plan (about $3/month, billed annually at ~$28/year) adds full-text search across your entire library, permanent article backups, and AI-suggested tags.
+As of June 2026, the free plan still includes unlimited bookmarks — for most Pocket refugees, it's more than enough.

 2. Instapaper — Best for Clean, Distraction-Free Reading